Work-Study Project Supervisors

 Once submitted, a project cannot be viewed online until the Work-Study project has been approved and the Work-Study position website is open to students for the current term.

-Proposals must include detailed descriptions of duties and qualification requirements.
+Proposals must include detailed descriptions of duties, learning objectives and qualification requirements.

 Work-Study projects are approved after a completed Project Supervisor Declaration form has been received by Financial Aid and Awards for the current term.
 Email notification is sent to the Project Supervisor after the project has been approved.